 - These students will not be eligible to retain donor-funded scholarships for the year that they are at the partnering institution, unless the scholarship is open to the articulated degree program.

-- Scholarships for students who are enrolled in articulated degree programs, but attending the partnering institution (and not enrolled in at least 12 ch or 4 courses at UNB) will be available using scholarship funds budgeted by the University, awarded using the scale approved by the Scholarship Committee each year and prorated according to the tuition paid by the student.
+- Scholarships for students who are enrolled in articulated degree programs, but attending the partnering institution (and not enrolled full-time at UNB) will be available using scholarship funds budgeted by the University, awarded using the scale approved by the Scholarship Committee each year and prorated according to the tuition paid by the student.

 - Donor–funded scholarships for these specific programs will be established using new monies.
 The scholarship description will contain a sentence indicating that, “The recipient may retain this scholarship while enrolled in a UNB articulated degree program and attending the partnering institution.”